SeanASAnderson/SeanASAnderson.github.io/research.md

 I have also launched a new research project with Daniel Matute into the evolution of intrinsic isolation between two species of wild *Drosophila* (*D. santomea and D. yakuba)*.
 These species form a natural hybrid zone (one of the only known for *Drosophila* in the wild) on the island of S&atilde;o Tom&eacute;, which straddles the equator off the coast of west Africa.
 There, the two species displace one another across an ecological gradient on the slopes of Pico de S&atilde;o Tom&eacute;, the island's highest peak, with *D. yakuba* occurring at lower elevations and the endemic *D. santomea* occupying the higher slopes.
 This system touches on the two major themes of my research <span>&#8212;</span> speciation and the factors affecting coexistence.

-I recently (Nov.
-2022) completed a field expedition in which I sampled the first-ever elevational transect on the northwest slope of the mountain.
-I will use the resulting genomic data to test alternative hypotheses regarding irreversible barriers to introgression and their ecological basis.
-I also plan to formulate analytical and simulation-based models to generate intuition regarding the build-up of intrinsic isolation in these and other taxa.
+**I recently completed a field expedition in which I sampled the first-ever elevational transect on the northwest slope of the mountain**.
+I am currently using the resulting genomic data to test alternative hypotheses regarding irreversible barriers to introgression and their ecological basis.
+I am also formulating analytical and simulation-based models to generate intuition regarding the build-up of intrinsic isolation in these and other taxa.

 ---